zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

 ## Introduction

 You can use your preferred editor to author and edit your Markdown (.md) content for rendering the Workshop output.
-Oracle recommends the Atom editor and the Atom Live Server.
+Oracle recommends the Atom editor and the atom-live-server.

 ### Objectives